Fibromyalgia – Runner’s Chronic Fatigue Syndrome

 Developing a constant sleep pattern is very important.
 Going to sleep at around the same hour as getting up might improve the sleep quality.

 Sleeping in a quiet, dark, comfortable bed will also improve the sleep quality.
 Ask your neighbors and family members to support you in this struggle and maintain an adequate sleeping environment for you.
 Also, seek room insulation and AC control.

 Avoid alcohol, coffee, sugar, smoking, and eating before bedtime.
 Also, reduce the amount of light intake before bed, especially monitor lights.

 Although the disorder is neither degenerative nor fatal, the pain and other symptoms will most likely be chronic.
 Nonetheless, fibromyalgia can be managed in a successful manner and result in a high-quality life.

-The economical factor in managing the disease is also very important.
+The economic factor in managing the disease is also very important.
 Research has found that 34% of fibromyalgia patients spend between $100-$1,000 each month above their insurance coverage to see a healthcare professional and get treatment.

-Fibromyalgia or chronic fatigue syndrome is a uncurable disorder that will have to be managed for the rest of the patient’s life.
+Fibromyalgia or chronic fatigue syndrome is an incurable disorder that will have to be managed for the rest of the patient’s life.
 Knowledgeable doctors are needed for a correct evaluation and treatment strategy.
 A very important principle is to not rule out anything: experiment with different drugs, therapies, and alternative medicine until the symptoms are ameliorated as much as possible.
 Patients respond in different ways, so don’t be afraid to try something that hasn’t worked for other people, despite some of the taboo or strangeness of some therapies.
-Adopt a multidisciplinary approach for fibromyalgia and always inform yourself about the disorder and newly developed therapies and technologies.
+Adopt a multidisciplinary approach to fibromyalgia and always inform yourself about the disorder and newly developed therapies and technologies.